-Over two thirds of tropical deforestation is driven by a small number of "forest-risk" commodities that are found in over 50 % of packaged products found in supermarkets around the world: palm oil, soy, timber and pulp and paper, and beef.
-Financial institutions, which are directly linked to deforestation through the financing of companies operating in forest-risk supply chains, are increasingly aware of risks that the destruction of biodiversity and ecosystems services pose to the financial performance of their investments, and many are taking action to address these risks.
+Over two thirds of tropical deforestation is driven by a small number of "forest-risk" commodities that are found in over 50 % of packaged products found in supermarkets around the world: palm oil, soy, timber and pulp and paper, and beef.261 Financial institutions, which are directly linked to deforestation through the financing of companies operating in forest-risk supply chains, are increasingly aware of risks that the destruction of biodiversity and ecosystems services pose to the financial performance of their investments, and many are taking action to address these risks.
 As a result, many financial institutions have implemented policies and risk management practices to mitigate the financing of investments with deforestation and negative biodiversity impacts.

 The Forest 500, a Global Canopy project, tracks 350 companies and 150 financial institutions that are significantly involved in the supply chains of forest-risk commodities.
 The assessment scores the organizations based on their commitments and actions to addressing deforestation, including policies and risk management practices related to forest-risk commodities that they apply to companies in their financial portfolio.
 A breakdown of the criteria can be found in Global Canopy's Financial Institution Assessment Methodology 2019.
 The criteria requiring that companies do not adversely impact protected areas and areas of global conservation importance are a form of biodiversity risk management screen.
 The 2019 Forest 500 assessment of financial institutions found that, although there has been a growing number of financial institutions that have recognized the need for action on deforestation, this has not translated into an increase in the implementation of relevant policies.
+The 2019 Forest 500 assessment of relevant policies.

 Forests & Finance is a project that assesses the financial services received by more than 190 companies directly involved in forest-risk sector supply chains in Southeast Asia.
-To date it has compiled data on financial flows, in the form of corporate loans, bonds, credit facilities, and shares, from more than 400 investors to more than 100 forest-risk companies over a 10-year period from 2010-2019.
+To date it has compiled data on financial flows, in the form of corporate loans, bonds, credit facilities, and shares, from more than 400 investors to more than 100 forest-risk companies over a 10-year period from 2010-2019.265 responsible for US\$ 73.0 billion of financial flows over the 10-year period appeared in both sets.

-To better understand how investors and companies in the Forests & Finance database mentioned above are linked, this report has cross referenced the financial institutions in the Forests & Finance dataset to the 150 Forest 500 financial institutions and found that 75 financial institutions responsible for US\$ 73.0 billion of financial flows over the 10-year period appeared in both sets.
 Flows of finance are based on the score band the financial institution was allocated to in the Forest 500 assessment (20th-percentile bands).
 This analysis shows that of the US\$ 73.0 billion of financial flows, only US \$1.8 billion, or just over 1%, was from a financial institution with strong policies and risk management practices in place to tackle deforestation. xii,266